 Richard is instructed in Personal Injury, Clinical Negligence, Inquests and Court of Protection, both alone and as a junior on very large and complex cases with a senior junior or silk.

-Richard has particular expertise which cuts across those practice areas: Military Injuries, Equestrian claims and safeguarding.
+Richard has particular expertise Safeguarding/Abuse claims, Military Injuries, and Equestrian injuries.

 Year of Call: 2009

 Areas of expertise

 Richard has a fast-growing practice in ‘abuse’ claims, both in litigation and inquests.
 This includes recent and historic sexual abuse claims against a perpetrator or their employer, failure to remove claims involving local authority children’s services, failure to safeguard, and wider Human Rights Act claims by vulnerable adults, children in care, etc.

 - Historic sexual abuse by serving police officer (led by Satinder Hunjan QC)

 - Claim for serious injuries arising from violent assault by door staff at a casino

 - Death of care-home resident who suffered from Korsakoff’s dementia and lacked capacity to make decisions as to care and treatment.
 He was permitted to decline all personal care, and over a period of many weeks developed a skin infection which developed into sepsis.
 Acting for family in a claim in tort / for breach of Art.
 2 and Art.3.